-We follow the guidelines set out in the Cornwall Council Policy and Guidelines for the Use of Physical Restraint in School and Care Settings (April 2012) and the DfE Use of Reasonable Force (2013) advice.
+We follow the guidelines set out by Cornwall Council on the use of reasonable force and the DfE Use of Reasonable Force (2013) advice.

 Corporal punishment will not, and must not, be used under any circumstances

 Corporal punishment is defined as any degree of physical contact which is deliberately intended to punish a pupil, or which is primarily intended to cause pain or injury or humiliation (Sections 548 to 550 of the 1996 Act).
 The ban on this is absolute.
 It applies regardless of the seriousness of the pupil's misbehaviour, or the degree of provocation involved.